manirajantu/Assignment-2-14/README.md

 10)Simplicity is Essential
 11)Self-organizing Teams Generate Most Value 12)Regularly Reflect and Adjust Your Way of Work to Boost Effectiveness

+B))
+Self-organizing Teams Generate Most Value
+Leaders should trust and give respect by giving them the space for decision making and do amendments. need not go up to leaders to seek permission.
+This may save time and builds a ownership responsibilities to the members.

+Simplicity is Essential
+Leaders should be humble and share the job completion with the team and not self proclaim

+Maintain a Sustainable Working Pace
+Should allow team members to have a ballanced work live environment.

 ```